tapunict/System-Stats-By-Keylogger/README.md

     + Sentiment analysis :chart_with_upwards_trend:
 - For Metadata:
     + The ranking of the most used apps :mag:
-    + Type of window classification (social, utility, others) :performing_arts:
+    + Type of window classification (social, utility, others) :bar_chart:
     + How much time is spent on each category of windows :eyes:
     + How much time is spent writing to the PC :clock9: